Cluster automorphism groups and automorphism groups of exchange graphs: Automorphism groups of exchange graphs

 If $Q'$ is a union of a quiver of type $B_2$ (or $C_2$) and a point, then from Example \ref{exm:rank 2 case},

 If $Q'$ is a union of a quiver of type $G_2$ and a point, then from Example \ref{exm:rank 2 case},

 Thus we get the proof by Remark \ref{rem: layers of geodesic loops}. \end{proof}

 \begin{exm} Let $Q$ be the quiver in Figure \ref{quiver of type $tA2$}, we call it of type $\tilde{A}_2$.
 Then it is not hard to see that if a quiver in the mutation class of $Q$ is not isomorphic to $Q$, then it must be isomorphic to the quiver $Q'$ in Figure \ref{quiver of type $tA2$}.
-Let $\A$ be a cluster algebra with an initial seed $\S=(\{x_1,x_2,x_3\},Q)$, similar to above examples, to show that $Aut(\A)\cong Aut(E_\A)$, it is only need to notice that:
+Let $\A$ be a cluster algebra with an initial seed $\S=(\{x_1,x_2,x_3\},Q)$, similarly to above examples, to show that $Aut(\A)\cong Aut(E_\A)$, we only need to notice that:

 where $\S'$ is a seed of $\A$ with quiver isomorphic to $Q'$.
-In fact, from section 3.3 in \cite{ASS12}, $Aut(\A)=<r_1,r_2 | r_1r_2=r_2r_1, {r_1}^{2}=r_2>\rtimes<\sigma | \sigma^{2}=1>\cong H_{2,1}\rtimes \Z_2$, where
+In fact, from section 3.3 in \cite{ASS12}, $Aut(\A)=<r_1,r_2 | r_1r_2=r_2r_1, {r_1}^{2}=r_2>\rtimes<\sigma | \sigma^{2}=1>\cong \mathbb{H}_{2,1}\rtimes \Z_2$, where

-Thus $Aut(E_\A)\cong H_{2,1}\rtimes \Z_2$
+Thus $Aut(E_\A)\cong \mathbb{H}_{2,1}\rtimes \Z_2$

 \end{exm}

 \begin{exm} Let $\A$ be a cluster algebra from an once punctured torus, we call it a cluster algebra of type $T_3$, then it is of finite mutation type with quiver always isomorphic to the quiver in Figure \ref{quiver of type $T3$}.
 Then by Lemma \ref{lem:key lemma}, we have $Aut(\A)\cong Aut(E_\A)$.